 - Is it easy to replace this employee?

-- How long could it take to replace this candidate?
+- How long could it take to replace this employee?

 The answers to the above gives you an outline of how serious this situation is…and maybe helps you put things into perspective.